Opinion | The politics of hair is fraught. And hell hath no fury like a woman filmed at her salon.

 Sen. John Edwards’s (D-N.C.) presidential ambitions were, well, mussed by reports about a $400 haircut and a video of Edwards and an assistant fluffing, primping and spraying for a full two minutes, set to the tune of “I Feel Pretty.”
 The $400 do was leaked, as it turned out, by the rival Barack Obama presidential campaign, strategist David Plouffe later confess-bragged.

 All this is nothing compared to the hair-related (hair-raising?) challenges for women in politics.
-Where male politicians can’t afford to be caught dying their hair, women can’t afford not to.
+Where male politicians can’t afford to be caught dyeing their hair, women can’t afford not to.
 Obama could let his hair go gray in office.
 Gray is not an option for female politicians.
 Graying ladies look haggard to the public, not distinguished.

 Hillary Clinton, running against Trump, made a virtue of this necessity.
 When Trump’s elaborate locks became something of a campaign trail joke, Clinton volunteered, “If anyone wonders if mine is real, here’s the answer: The hair is real, the color isn’t.”
 Her array of ever-changing hairstyles became a riff in a Class Day speech at Yale in 2001: “The most important thing I have to say to you today is that hair matters.
 This is a life lesson my family did not teach me, Wellesley and Yale Law School failed to instill: Your hair will send significant messages to those around you. . . .
 Pay attention to your hair, because everyone else will.”